ibm-cloud-docs/mas-ms/reference.md

 The provisioning process has several steps, most of them automated, but some that require a manual update(s) to complete.
 The time frame to complete a new provisioning will depend on several factors including:

-    the size of the order
+- the size of the order
-    the order complexity
+- the order complexity
-    the number of orders in the queue ahead of the order
+- the number of orders in the queue ahead of the order

 In general, allow for at least 1 week for provisioning to be completed.

 The provisioning itself can be broken down into a number of steps:

-    Order validation
+- Order validation
-    Information gathering
+- Information gathering
-    Initial provisioning of MAS base environment
+- Initial provisioning of MAS base environment
-    Provisioning of the individual MAS products the clients has requested Internal IBM verification of the provisioned environments Welcome letter sent to the client / designated contacts indicating provisioning is complete
+- Provisioning of the individual MAS products the clients has requested
+- Internal IBM verification of the provisioned environments
+- Welcome letter sent to the client / designated contacts indicating provisioning is complete

-## Order Validation
+## Provisioning - Order Validation

 Once an order has been placed, the initial step is to validate the order and the information submitted.
 This includes checking the part numbers, ensuring the provisioning form has been completed, performing IBM internal financial checks and setting up the order to be provisioned.
 In general this can take 1 to 2 days to complete.

 Once this is complete, the order is sent to the IBM MAS Managed Services Provisioning Team to begin the provisioning of the order.

-## Information Gathering
+## Provisioning - Information Gathering

 Once the order has been placed into the provisioning queue, additional information needs to be validated and gathered.
 This includes preparing the final architecture for the order; specifying the infrastructure needed to meet the order requirements; ensuring requested URL(s) are valid and available; detailed review of the order to ensure completeness; meeting or clarifying specific items with the sales person or client as required and setting up the provisioning parameters.